Maria Papayanni

 Maria Papayanni (born 27 May 1964) is a Greek author.
 She writes books for children and young adults.

 Biography

 Papayanni was born in Larissa, Greece.
 She studied Greek language and literature at the Aristotle University of Thessaloniki and for many years she worked as a journalist on TV, radio, newspapers, and magazines.
-She later started writing books for children and teenagers and translating books into Greek language.
+She later started writing books for children and teenagers and translating books into the Greek language.
 She has also written theatrical plays for children and librettos.

 Papayanni has won numerous awards for her literary work, including the Children's Book Award of the Greek section of the International Board on Books for Young People (IBBY) and the Greek National Prize for Youth Literature.

 In 1993, she married composer Thanos Mikroutsikos; together, they have two children.